Solar Panels For Your Spanish Home: Pros And Cons

 Which companies can install solar panels?

 There are many small local companies that can provide you with an estimate, carry out the installation and prepare all the necessary paperwork you’ll need.
-However big companies such as Media Markt or Worten are also starting to offer this service.
+However big companies such as Media Markt or Worten are also starting to offer this service as well as major energy suppliers, such as Naturgy.
+Ikea is also rolling out their solar panel kits in the Spanish market.

 It’s important to check the following before signing a contract with a company: